vitobotta/hetzner-k3s/docs/Maintenance.md

 - sudo systemctl start unattended-upgrades
 ```

-Check the Kured documentation for configuration options like maintenance window etc.
+Refer to the Kured documentation for additional configuration options, such as maintenance windows.